Jack Jouett Chapter NSDAR

 The first gavel was given to the chapter by the General John Smith Chapter, United States Daughters of the War of 1812.
 The wood for the gavel came from Fort McHenry in Baltimore, Maryland.
 The gavel has a silver, engraved plaque bearing this information and the date of January 1923.
 Mrs. Isabel Cochran had founded that chapter.

 In observance of the 250th anniversary of Thomas Jefferson’s birth on April 13, 1993, the Jack Jouett Chapter donated approximately 40 white mulberry trees to Monticello at a cost of $5000, which, today, constitute 'Mulberry Row.'

 Today the ninety members of Jack Jouett Chapter continue to carry out the objectives of Patriotism, Historic Preservation and Education with involvement in a variety of endeavors.

 Our members use computer skills to study family genealogy.
-Several computer workshops for members are planned for the coming year.
+Computer workshops teach members how to research their patriots.